 Your health care provider should be able to administer a COVID-19 test.
 You can also contact your local health department to find out about testing locations.
 Many pharmacies are also offering on-site testing.

-Another option: The FDA has authorized a handful of over-the-counter COVID-19 tests that you can take at home.
+Another option: The FDA has authorized a handful of over-the-counter COVID-19 tests for at-home use.
 These so-called rapid antigen tests require a nasal swab and can deliver results in about 15 minutes.
-Many major retailers sell these tests.
+Many major retailers sell these tests; the federal government has also pledged to make them available for free in 2022.
 Learn more about them here.

 Are there treatments?

 So far, the FDA has approved just one treatment for COVID-19 — the antiviral drug remdesivir, which is for people hospitalized with COVID-19.
 A few other therapies have EUAs from the FDA, including monoclonal antibody treatments, which help to mimic the body’s immune system and fight off a viral infection.
-These are often administered to people who have COVID-19 and are at high risk of the illness progressing to severe disease.
+These are often administered to people who have COVID-19 and are at high risk of the illness progressing to severe disease, although not all are proving effective against omicron.

 The World Health Organization (WHO) in 2020 issued guidelines that strongly recommend the use of dexamethasone (along with other inexpensive and common corticosteroids such as hydrocortisone) for the treatment of patients “with severe and critical COVID-19.”
 Clinical trials found that corticosteroids cut the risk of death in patients hospitalized with the disease.